jamalbalya/TOR_Auto_Changer_IP/README.md

 3: python3 install.py

-4: internal type ( aut ) anywhere you want
+4: internal type ( aut ) anywhere you want as long as you already root

 5: type time (on second) to change IP